tynx/SMSChallenge/README.md

 mysql -u user -p < mysql_install.sql
 mysql -u user -p < MySQLFunctions
 ```
-It may be a good idea to make a separate mysql-user just for smschallenge.
+It may be a good idea to create a separate mysql-user just for smschallenge.

 ----

 Create the config for CLI/Web/Sync (the c-module is unaffected by these settings):
 You can either store the config in the lib directory (where the config-loader is located) or /etc. (/etc is recommended).
 ```
 cp smschallenge.conf.example /etc/smschallenge.conf
 ```
 Some notes to the different settings:

 - LDAP-Settings can be empty in case the syncing against the AD/LDAP is not used.
-Otherwise provide an LDAP-Account that has enough permissions to read out the users of a OU (Group).
+Otherwise provide a LDAP-Account that has enough permissions to read out the users of an OU (Group).
-  - Also what is needed for LDAP (or not if you don't use AD/LDAP) are the configs: base_ou_for_groups, groups_to_sync, ldap_schema_user
+  - The following configs are also required if you want to use AD/LDAP: base_ou_for_groups, groups_to_sync, ldap_schema_user
 - There are 3 types of logging possible: file, mysql, syslog
-  - They can be combinated (comma seperated)
+  - They can be combined (comma seperated)
   - All the settings in the category "LOG" apply for all types except: syslog_prefix and log_file
 - auth_type is for the kind of authentication used for the WebGUI.
 In case you sync your users against AD/LDAP you may wanna use "mod_kerb_auth" for apache.
 Then set the auth_type to "kerberos".
 The other possibility is to use internal, which authenticates agains the mysql-table "user".
 - password_length(min/max) is for setting the min/max length for the passwords which can be set via the GUI